 I earned a bachelor's degree in psychology from Alma College before moving to the State of Washington to pursue a master's degree in marriage and family therapy from Seattle Pacific University.

-My hobbies and interests include: spending time with my husband, son, and animals (2 Great Danes and 2 cats), crocheting, reading, and exercising.
+My hobbies and interests include: spending time with my husband, son, and animals (1 Great Dane and 2 cats), crocheting, reading, and exercising.